 - a.
-Give an account of several ethical theories appropriate to contexts in which chaplains serve; - b.
-Demonstrate knowledge of the spiritual and emotional dimensions of human development; - c.
-Demonstrate awareness of organizational management intelligence, business ethics, and group dynamics. - d.
-Make use of appropriate theories and resources in explaining how a spiritual caregiver can respond to pressing political and social issues. - e.
-Articulate a faith-rooted approach to spiritual care integrated with a theory of ethical practice. - f.
-Demonstrate improved multireligious literacy. - g.
-Give an account of each item of the APC Code of Ethics.
+Give an account of several ethical theories appropriate to contexts in which chaplains serve. - b.
+Make use of appropriate theories and resources in explaining how a spiritual caregiver can respond to pressing individual, organizational, political, or social issues. - c.
+Articulate a faith-rooted approach to spiritual care integrated with a theory of ethical practice. - d.
+Demonstrate improved multireligious literacy.